CampbeII/CampbeII/lessons/1/index.md

     /* styles */
 }
 ```
-Your browser will read this from right to left asking: is this an element of `.title` belonging to the last element with a class of `.box`?
+Your browser will read this from **right to left** asking:
+Is this an element of `.title` belonging to the last element with a class of `.box`?
 This is a simple example, but regardless the browser will take additional time to figure this out.

 To get pin-point accuracy, we can add a class to the final box: